theodore-norvell/tbc/docs/index.md

 is at <http://www.engr.mun.ca/~theo/Publications/NECEC15-Norvell.pdf>.
 And the presentation slides are at <http://www.engr.mun.ca/~theo/Publications/TBC-NECEC-2015-slides.pdf> .

-I gave a long talk on TBC to (NDEV)[https://www.meetup.com/NDevMeetup/].
-The (slides can be found here)[http://www.engr.mun.ca/~theo/Publications/Talk-for-NDev-on-TBC.pdf].
+I gave a long talk on TBC to [NDEV](https://www.meetup.com/NDevMeetup/).
+The [slides can be found here](http://www.engr.mun.ca/~theo/Publications/Talk-for-NDev-on-TBC.pdf).